Kernel DMA Protection

 How can I check if a certain driver supports DMA-remapping?

 DMA-remapping is supported for specific device drivers, and is not universally supported by all devices and drivers on a platform.
 To check if a specific driver is opted into DMA-remapping, check the values corresponding to the DMA Remapping Policy property in the Details tab of a device in Device Manager*.
 A value of 0 or 1 means that the device driver does not support DMA-remapping.
-A value of 2 means that the device driver supports DMA-remapping.
-If the property is not available, then the policy is not set by the device driver (i.e. the device driver does not support DMA-remapping).
-Please check the driver instance for the device you are testing.
+A value of two means that the device driver supports DMA-remapping.
+If the property is not available, then the policy is not set by the device driver (that is, the device driver does not support DMA-remapping).
+Check the driver instance for the device you are testing.
 Some drivers may have varying values depending on the location of the device (internal vs. external).

-What should I do if the drivers for my Thunderbolt™ 3 peripherals do not support DMA-remapping?
+When the drivers for PCI or Thunderbolt™ 3 peripherals do not support DMA-remapping?

-If the peripherals do have class drivers provided by Windows 10, please use these drivers on your systems.
-If there are no class drivers provided by Windows for your peripherals, please contact your peripheral vendor/driver vendor to update the driver to support this functionality.
-Details for driver compatibility requirements can be found at the Microsoft Partner Center.
+If the peripherals do have class drivers provided by Windows, use these drivers on your systems.
+If there are no class drivers provided by Windows for your peripherals, contact your peripheral vendor/driver vendor to update the driver to support DMA Remapping.

 Do Microsoft drivers support DMA-remapping?